froginafog/html_basics/README.md

-to run the files, open each one with a web browser
+to run a file, open it with a web browser

+to edit a file, open it with a text editor